milos85vasic/Sharrow/FEATURES.md

 ## Future Enhancement Opportunities

-### 16. Planned Features
+### 21. Planned Features
 - Export/import of profiles and history
 - Advanced filtering and search capabilities
 - Batch sharing of multiple links
 - Notification system for download completion
 - Widget support for quick access
 - Cloud sync for profiles and settings
+- Advanced service status monitoring
+- Enhanced error reporting with specific service diagnostics

-This comprehensive feature set makes Sharrow a powerful and user-friendly tool for managing media downloads through MeTube, with a focus on security, customization, and ease of use.
+This comprehensive feature set makes Sharrow a powerful and user-friendly tool for managing media downloads through multiple services, with a focus on security, customization, and ease of use.